jakvrh1/discord-bots/README.md

 - `RE_ADD_DELAY_SECONDS` - Time in "waiting list" after a game ghas finished
 - `DISABLE_PRIVATE_MESSAGES` - Force bot not to send private messages
 - `POP_RANDOM_QUEUE` - Determines which queue starts a game when a single add could pop multiple queues.
 If false the "first" queue will pop
+- `DAYS_UNTIL_INACTIVE` - Days before player is marked as inactive and those not shown in the leaderboard command

 ## Running the bot